-2019 Nissan Kicks priced punted to $19,535
+2019 Nissan Kicks price punted to $19,535

-The 2019 Nissan Kicks has been priced to start at $19,535, which reflects a slight price bump over the small crossover's first model year.
-The price includes a $995 destination fee.
+The 2019 Nissan Kicks will cost $19,535 when it goes on sale soon, which reflects a $570 price bump over last year's price.
+The 2019 price includes a $995 destination fee and Nissan said Monday that 2019 Juke models should arrive in dealers soon.

 READ MORE: 2018 Nissan Kicks vs. 2018 Kia Soul: Compare Cars

 The SV and SR models add slightly larger 17-inch wheels, a blind-spot monitoring system, and upgraded upholstery.
-Heated seats, a surround view camera, and a Bose premium audio system remain options.
+Heated seats, a surround-view camera system, and a Bose premium audio system remain options.

-No matter which model, buyers will find a 1.6-liter inline-4 engine that makes 122 horsepower and 114 pound-feet of torque paired with a continuously variable transmission.
-Combined fuel economy holds steady at 33 mpg for the 2019 model year.
-Those who place safety as a high priority can sleep well with a Kicks parked in the driveway, too; the small crossover earned an IIHS Top Safety Pick+ award for the 2018 model year.
+No matter which model, buyers will find a 1.6-liter inline-4 engine that makes 122 horsepower and 114 pound-feet of torque paired with a continuously variable transmission and front-wheel drive.
+The combination returns 33 mpg, according to the EPA.

+The small crossover earned an IIHS Top Safety Pick+ award for the 2018 model year.
 The 2019 model hasn't been rated, but the crossover should still perform well in the organization's slew of crash tests.

 Email This Page